tg1702/Battle-of-the-Algorithms-I/docs/controller_api.md

 #### Return Value
 The `set_player_name` function must return a string representing the name of the player.
 The string can be any valid Python string, but it should not contain any special characters or spaces.

+## Algorithm Guidelines
+- **Time Limit**:
+Your algorithm must return the next move within 50 milliseconds.
+If your algorithm does not respond within this limit, the snake will automatically continue moving in its previous direction.
+Optimize your code to run efficiently within this constraint.

+- **Game Grid**:
+The game is based on a fixed-size grid.
+To reference the size of each grid cell, use the GRID_SIZE constant defined in config/config.py.
+All snake positions, food, and obstacles align to this grid.

+- **Move Format**:
+Your algorithm should output one of the following moves as a string: "up", "down", "left", or "right".
+Moves must correspond to valid grid directions.

+- **Initial Direction**:
+The snake starts moving in an initial direction.
+If no move is returned on the first turn, it will continue moving in that initial direction.

+- **Valid Moves**:
+The snake cannot directly reverse direction (e.g., from "left" to "right" immediately).
+Such moves should be avoided as they may be ignored or cause the snake to collide with itself.

+- **Determinism**:
+The game environment is fully deterministic, with no random factors influencing snake movement during a turn.
+All snake movements are controlled by your algorithm, except for the initial starting direction.